 On June 26, 2014, the SEC declared the Company's Registration Statement on Form S-1 (File No: 333-196503) (the "Registration Statement") effective under the Securities Act.
 The Company originally filed the Registration Statement with the SEC on March 14, 2014, registering under the Securities Act, an aggregate of 2,000,000 shares of the Company's common stock for sale by the Company at an offering price of \$0.05 per share.
-As of the date hereof, the Company has not sold any of the shares of its Common Stock included on the Registration Statement, and has not received any proceeds from the offering.
-There are no underwriters or underwriting commissions involved in the offering.
+As of July 28, 2014, the Company sold 1,007,000 shares of its Common Stock included on the Registration Statement, and has received \$50,350 in proceeds from such sales.
+There were no underwriters or underwriting commissions involved in the offering.
 The Company's common stock offered pursuant to the Registration Statement will be sold on the Company's behalf by the Company's officers and directors.